-It's very common for expert web developers and designers to use our service to set up and manage accounts, domains, and sites for third parties.
-The third party might be an individual (like clients, friends or relatives) or a group, club, or company that the person is involved with.
-(For the sake of simplicity we'll call people who do this "webmasters" and we'll call the third party the "client" for the rest of this FAQ entry.)
+It's common for expert web developers and designers to use our service to set up and manage accounts, domains, and sites for third parties.
+The third party might be an individual (like clients, friends, or relatives) or a group, club, or company.
+(For the sake of simplicity, we'll call people who do this "web admins," and we'll call the third party the "client" for the rest of this FAQ entry.)

 That's a good match for the way our service is set up, and it's fine to do as long as everyone involved understands that, as far as we're concerned, the member managing the account is calling the shots.

-From time to time, for various reasons, it becomes necessary to change the responsible party.
-Maybe a client/designer relationship is ending, or maybe someone is leaving the company or graduating out of a school club.
+For various reasons, changing the responsible party is sometimes necessary.
+Maybe a client/designer relationship is ending, or someone is leaving the company or graduating from a school club.
 This situation, which is often already delicate enough, does need to be handled with special care.

 Transferring assets from the developer's membership to the client's membership (whether neatly bundled in one account or not) must be done while following certain very strict rules about NearlyFreeSpeech.NET memberships: